-Where & How to Get the Right Reviews for Your Business
+Where & How To Get The Right Reviews For Your Business

 - Where providing a direct link isn’t possible, have ready-made materials to teach customers how to leave reviews.

 - Write personal emails that request reviews.
-The context of the personal email should make it clear that the email is not mass produced.
+The context of the personal email should make it clear that the email is not mass-produced.

 2. Industry-Specific Review Sites

-While industry-specific review sites don’t directly impact your star ratings in Google Maps and Google’s local search results, they do impact your rankings in search results, and star ratings in non-local search results are often visible before clicking through.
+While industry-specific review sites don’t directly impact your star ratings in Google Maps and Google’s local search results, they have the potential to impact your reputation in search results.

+Further, star ratings in non-local results are often visible in search snippets.

-On top of that, 97 percent of customers say they’re influenced by customer reviews.
+On top of that, 79% of consumers say they trust online reviews as much as personal recommendations from friends or family.

-On every measure, the more reviews available, the better, which is why you want to earn as many reviews in as many places as possible, provided your products and customer service are meeting the expectations of customers.
+By every measure, the more reviews available, the better, which is why you want to earn as many reviews in as many places as possible.

+Of course, that’s assuming your products and customer service are meeting the expectations of customers.
-Irate or irritated customers are the most likely reviewers – and they can do serious damage to your brand reputation.

-So it’s important to make an effort to encourage reviews from a more representative sample of your customer base.
+Irate customers can do serious damage to your brand reputation.
+So, it’s important to encourage reviews from a representative sample of your customer base.

-Industry-specific review sites are sites built for or usually used within specific industries, such as Yelp for restaurants and TripAdvisor for hotels.
+Industry-specific review sites are sites built to cater to different verticals, such as Yelp for restaurants and TripAdvisor for hotels.

-You can use the tips discussed above for earning Google My Business reviews and simply apply them to these other platforms.
+You can use the tips discussed above for earning Google reviews and simply apply them to these other platforms.

 You can find a list of industry-specific review sites here and here, but you can and should also find industry-specific review sites by performing Google searches for:

-- [your industry name] reviews/ratings
+- [your industry name] reviews/ratings.

-- [your competitor name] reviews/ratings
+- [your competitor name] reviews/ratings.

-The list of industry-specific review sites you will come across will be far larger than any list of review sites you should point customers to in a single email or interaction.

-It’s important to be focused in deciding which review sites to send customers to.
+While there may be dozens of different review sites out there, it’s best to choose one to direct your customers to.

+Customers will ultimately leave reviews wherever they want.
+But you can take efforts to funnel satisfied patrons to one location, such as being consistent with the review links you send to customers via email.

-If you feel it’s important to send customers to a wide range of review sites to avoid low numbers or poorly representative scores on some sites, this is best accomplished by rotating your review links rather than by overloading customers with too many options.
+If you want to increase the volume of reviews across a range of review sites, this is best accomplished by rotating your review links rather than overloading customers with too many options.

 3. Product Review Sites